-Our procedures to evaluate the managing directors' going-concern assessment included, amongst others:
+Our procedures to evaluate the management board's going-concern assessment included, amongst others:

-- considering whether the managing directors' going-concern assessment included all relevant information of which we were aware as a result of our audit and inquiring with the managing directors regarding the managing directors' most important assumptions underlying its going-concern assessment. - evaluating the financial position of the Company, the counterparties of loans to group companies (including the financial position of the guarantor to the bonds issued on capital markets) and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor. - performing inquiries of the managing directors as to its knowledge of going-concern risks beyond the period of the managing directors' assessment.
+• considering whether the management board's going-concern assessment included all relevant information of which we were aware as a result of our audit and inquiring with the management board regarding the management board's most important assumptions underlying its going concern assessment.

+- evaluating the financial position of the Company, the counterparties of loans to group companies (including the financial position of the guarantor to the bonds issued on capital markets) and their ability to repay the notional and interest to the Company, by assessing observable data from rating agencies, developments in credit spreads, current financial data (such as recent financial information and cash flows) and other publicly available data and by discussing and obtaining information from the group auditor. - performing inquiries of the management board as to its knowledge of going-concern risks beyond the period of the management board's assessment.

-Our procedures did not result in outcomes contrary to the managing directors' assumptions and judgements used in the application of the going-concern assumption.
+Our procedures did not result in outcomes contrary to the management board's assumptions and judgements used in the application of the going-concern assumption.